“Now, there is no gatekeeper.

 This has a big influence on the right option for you.
 Did you write your book with a view to selling large numbers of copies commercially, or are you simply aiming to print copies for family and friends?
 Do you have a market already, or are you starting from scratch and so will need to build your market as you go?

 Are you hoping to use self-publishing as a stepping stone to getting a publishing contract?
 If so, then you need to think about what publishers will be looking for, and how you can best deliver that.
+There’s some great advice on this from agent hunter Harry Bingham, here.

 “Low cost self-publishing services cut